conorlacey/Portfolio-1/Portfolio1.md

 credit, should it be an after-school or non-credit course, or should it not be offered at all?”

-So essentially I’m interestd in seeing how the answer to this question varies over time.
+So essentially I’m interested in seeing how the answer to this question varies over time.

 So now comes the tricky part.
 I have to merge these data sets…